huijing/huijing.github.io/_posts/2019-07-03-internet-explorer-3-an-adventure-in-compatibility.md

 After the fact, I learned that the reason [HTML5 Shiv](https://github.com/aFarkas/html5shiv) existed was to deal with legacy versions of Internet Explorer back till IE6.
 [John Resig](https://johnresig.com/) explained that IE doesn't know how to render CSS [on elements that it doesn't recognise](https://johnresig.com/blog/html5-shiv/).

-But according to [Sjoerd Vissche](http://w3future.com/weblog/), if you want CSS rules to apply to unknown elements, using
+Upon some digging, I found this post by [Sjoerd Vissche](http://w3future.com/weblog/) which explained if you want CSS rules to apply to unknown elements, using
 <pre class="language-javascript"><code>document.createElement(elementName)</code></pre>
 would let the CSS engine know about this element.

+*Update:*
+[Nicholas Stimpson](https://dev.to/alohci) has kindly pointed out that `document.createElement(elementName)` changes the HTML parser to recognise the element and add it into the browser's internal object model.
+The fact that the CSS worked on the elements was a consequence of the parsing change.
+The significant difference being that JS is also able to manipulate the elements created.

 For my case, I'm happy for the legacy browsers to ignore the modern elements so I can leave them alone for the baseline version of the web page.